-This article explains two things: how you can set a passcode policy for the Android work profile and how you can reset the passcode remotely.
+This article instructs you on how you can set a passcode policy for the Android work profile and how you can reset the passcode remotely.

 If you're looking for a way to set passcode complexity requirements for the device lock screen instead, please read the Device passcode policy for Android.

 - You have configured the managed Google Play Enterprise for your Miradore site.